Sarah Hoffman: Fentanyl crisis

 Prior to Payne's appointment as associate minister, Hoffman was responsible for her department's response to the fentanyl crisis in Alberta.
 The street drug killed 213 people in the first 9 months of 2015, and is projected to have increased use in 2016.
 Hoffman outlined the province's response to the drug, stating that increased quantities of naloxone would be available to counter-act the overdose effects of fentanyl.
 The province has also engaged in an information campaign directed at youth, to prevent further use of the drug.
 This campaign primarily targets schools, with posters being placed in prominent areas that outline the harmful effects of using the drug.

 The response of the provincial and federal governments has been criticized, as access to the antidote remains low despite an increasing number of fentanyl-related deaths.
 This problem is particularly pronounced on indigenous reserves, which have less available access to government clinics, and instead rely on a combination of provincial services and federal support to obtain the materials required to treat fentanyl overdoses.
 As part of the provincial government's response, Hoffman communicated with indigenous chiefs to find ways of increasing antidote supply on reserves in August 2015.

 Controversy

 Hoffman came under fire for comments made during question period, wherein she suggested the then opposition Wildrose Party was spending too much time with "sewer rats".
-Many Wildrose supporters felt the sewer rats comment was directed at them.
+Many Wildrose supporters said they felt the sewer rats comment had been directed at them.
 Hoffman later apologized for the remarks.